greigpaterson/AnalySize/Example_Data/Data_ReadMe.txt

-Included in this release of AnalySize and a number of synthetic example data sets.
+Included in this release of AnalySize are a number of synthetic example data sets.

 1) Test_Data.dat and Test_Data.xlsx
 A set of synthetic data consisting of 50 specimens "measured" with 100 grain size bins.